-To explore your subject options and understand the course structure, find your course in the The University of Melbourne Handbook.
+To explore your subject options and understand the course structure, find your course in the University of Melbourne Handbook.
 The Handbook is the University’s official source of course and subject information.

-Student services: For help with health, welfare, careers, IT support and more, the Student Services Directory will connect you with the right person.
+For help with health, welfare, careers, IT support and more, the Student Services Directory will connect you with the right person.
 Remember that the university offers free psychology services for all students, which you can access at any time.

-Stay in touch: You’ll receive the monthly GradSc_News e-newsletter, which will keep you up to date with opportunities and important news for graduate science students.
+You’ll receive the monthly GradSc_News e-newsletter, which will keep you up to date with opportunities and important news for graduate science students.
 The Science Student News Facebook is full of information about upcoming events, current news, and job and scholarship listings.